nyc-crh/site/content/gallery/ny-institute-for-deaf.md

 audioTitle:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: >
- Educators teach sign language at the “New York Institution for the Instruction of the Deaf and Dumb"
+ Educators teach sign language at the "New York Institution for the Instruction of the Deaf and Dumb"
 caption: Samuel Akerly describes methods of teaching Deaf people, including the progression of communicating more complex ideas and words through sign language.
 A chart of illustrations demonstrates how to make letters of the alphabet through signs.
 archive_source: National Library of Medicine
 source_link: https://collections.nlm.nih.gov/catalog/nlm:nlmuid-60530610R-bk
 copyright: Public Domain
 categories:
 - k-12 education
 - New York State
 tags:
 - Deaf culture
 - ableist segregation
-- American Sign Language
+- American Sign language
 - self-determination
 - institutions
 - disabled people